European shares hit by profit taking at end of strong week

 Sentiment was hurt by news that Portugal's opposition Socialists had demand a renegotiation of the country's bailout terms, and by U.S. data highlighting higher-than-expected inflation against weaker-than-forecast consumer sentiment.

-Investors were also nervous of holding on to positions ahead of the release of Chinese second quarter economic growth, due before the European open on Monday, which will be particularly key to the mining sector.

-"Some of the macro data was not conducive to a positive market and, as it is the end of the week, there is a certain amount of profit-taking ahead of Monday when we get a clear view of what is happening in China," said Brenda Kelly, analyst at IG.
+"Some of the macro data was not conducive to a positive market and, as it is the end of the week, there is a certain amount of profit-taking," said Brenda Kelly, analyst at IG.

-Basic resources, which had been among the top performers this week, sold off steeply, down 1.3 percent.

-Regionally, the Spanish market was the clear laggard, with the IBEX falling 2.3 percent, as investors fretted about the increased costs for companies from a regulatory overhaul of the energy sector there.
+The Spanish market was the clear laggard, with the IBEX down 2.2 percent, as investors fretted about the increased costs for its energy companies from a regulatory overhaul of the sector.

-Renewable power producer Acciona fell 8.5 percent and power grid operator Red Electrica shed 7.5 percent.

-In contrast, strong profits and confirmed outlook from car marker Daimler helped support Germany's DAX, which climbed 6.2 percent.

 April 16 Cleveland police were searching for a suspect they said broadcast video of himself on Facebook killing a person on Sunday and claiming that he had murdered others.